 Throughout the 1970s and 80s, Tobey would pop-up in small supporting roles in some of the biggest box office hits.
 Including Billy Jack (1971), Airplane!
 (1980), The Howling (1981), Gremlins (1984), Gremlins 2: The New Batch (1990), and Big Top Pee-wee (1988).
 He even tried to kill the real-life, somewhat mythical giant figure of legendary Tennessee lawman Buford Pusser in the original Walking Tall (1973).

 Kenneth Tobey passed away in 2002 and didn’t live to see his final film released.
 It was film done on a bet to see if director Ted Newsom could produce a movie for $2,500.
 It began shooting as an 8mm film in 1984 and switched to videotape in the 1990s.
 It was finally released straight to DVD in 2005 as The Naked Monster, a spoof/tribute to the classic sci-fi horror films of the 50s.
 Kenneth Tobey reprised his role as Captain Patrick Hendry from The Thing from Another World.
 For the last time, Kenneth Tobey would don his leather flight-slash-monster fighting jacket.
 It is a film only Monster Kids will understand and appreciate.

 “I enjoy acting,” Tobey said.
 “Whatever the genre is, I love it.
 Of all the science fiction films I’ve done, The Thing is my favorite because it brought me the most fame and I’ve gotten my last 10 parts because of The Thing, which was 30 years ago.”

-Mykki Newton is a grown-up “Monster Kid”, a connoisseur of cinema schlock and a videographer/editor at the Meek School of Journalism and New Media at Ole Miss.
+Mykki Newton is a grown-up “Monster Kid”, a connoisseur of cinema schlock and a retired videographer/editor at the Meek School of Journalism and New Media at the University of Mississippi.